Red Dragon vs Bloodgood Japanese Maple: 4 Key Differences

 Red Dragon needs much less space.
 The distance between it and other objects should be about 4 feet.

 The second aspect is the growth rate.
-Red Dragon is a slow-growing tree that grows about half a foot a year in both width and height.
-The annual growth of Bloodgood exceeds one foot and under ideal growing conditions can reach two feet.
+Red Dragon is a slow-growing tree that grows about half a foot a year in width and height.
+The annual growth of Bloodgood under ideal growing conditions can reach two feet.

 This means that if you want a large tree quickly, Bloodgood is your best bet.
-Red Dragon, on the other hand, is a good choice for those with a small garden and who appreciate dwarf forms.
+On the other hand, Red Dragon is a good choice for those with a small garden who appreciate dwarf forms.

 Shape